What's the purpose of this?

 A quick read on what I wish to accomplish

 I hope to encourage you to break through societal limitations and challenges to fulfill your dreams through a practical and realistic approach which I'm following on my journey.
-I haven't made it yet either, but I'm willing to do whatever it takes to get there.
+I haven't made it yet either, but I wish to keep sharing my experiences along the way.
 The road to success is very interesting, it’s a ride filled with emotions, challenges, setbacks, excitement, thrill, and fulfillment.
-I want to keep sharing my learnings and experiences along the way, hoping to inspire you to truly pursue your goals and prepare yourself for the possible challenges along the way.
+I'm hoping to inspire you to truly pursue your goals and prepare yourself for the possible challenges along the way.

 Many of us aspire to accomplish great things in life, but often the societies we grow up in or the environments we are exposed to prevent us from reaching our true potential.
 This is why I believe it's important to discuss it.